-Children with Disability Australia (CDA) is the national peak body which represents children and young people (aged 0-25) with disability and their families.
+Children with Disability Australia (CDA) is the national peak body which represents children and young people (aged 0-25) with disability.
 CDA is a not for profit, community organisation that was officially incorporated as a company limited by guarantee in November 2009.

 The organisation was initially established in 2002 as the Australian Association of Families of Children with a Disability.
-CDA receives its core funding under the Commonwealth Department for Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) national secretariat program.
-CDA also receives additional funding from Department of Education Employment and Workplace Relations (DEEWR) to support advocacy work related to education policy.
+CDA receives its core funding under the Commonwealth Department of Social Services national secretariat program.
+CDA also receives additional project funding from Department of Education to expand the education policy capacity of the organisation.

 CDA provides a link between the direct experiences of children and young people with disability and their families to federal government and other key stakeholders.
 This link is essential for the creation of a true appreciation of the experiences of and challenges for children and young people with disability.

 LAUNCH OF CDA ISSSUES PAPER – INCLUSION IN EDUCATION: TOWARDS EQUALITY FOR STUDENTS WITH DISABILITY

 CDA’s latest issues paper has been released.
 Inclusion in Education – towards equality for students with disability is a detailed review of the research literature and looks at the barriers and low expectations faced by students with disability, what inclusion really means in education and the outcomes that can be achieved when it is done well.
 What does this mean for education reform in Australia?

 Issues Paper on Inclusion - PDF (4627 KB)

 Issues Paper on Inclusion - Word (234 KB)

 Registration for CDA E-News enables you to receive CDA newsletters, updates and other correspondence by email.
 This subscription does not include membership to CDA or the additional benefits that membership provides.
 For membership enquiries please visit our Membership page.